dalanzuipang/propaganda-detection-resource-paradox/README.md

 ### Appendix/ (Supplementary Materials)

-The `Appendix/` folder contains all materials that **cannot be fully included in the main paper**, for example (depending on the actual files):
+The `Appendix/` folder contains all materials that **cannot be fully included in the main paper**, for example:

 * Detailed result tables by language / method / setting (per-class, per-language, per-configuration)
 * Ablation studies and additional comparison experiment tables